 Many, if not most, Americans need their license to get to work, handle small tasks, and to enjoy a meaningful quality of life.
 However, a license is not a right; it’s a privilege.
 If you are convicted of a DUI or a DWI, you may face having your license suspended for anywhere from 6 months to 2 years depending on your case.

 License suspension will also come into play if you refuse to take a chemical test due to the implied consent laws in Maryland.
-For your first offense, you can face a 270 day suspension of your license if you refuse a breathalyzer test.
+For your first offense, you can face a 270-day suspension of your license if you refuse a breathalyzer test.
 For your second offense and subsequent refusals, your license will be suspended for 2 years.

 An ignition interlock device (IID) is a breathalyzer that is integrated into your vehicle’s ignition system.
-They are required to be installed after a DUI conviction in the State of Maryland, even for first time offenders.
+They are required to be installed after a DUI conviction in the State of Maryland, even for first-time offenders.
 Though the IID program was only required for offenders with multiple DUIs in the past, Noah’s Law has expanded the program.

-If you are required to invest in a IID, you will have to pay not only to have it installed, but to maintain it, and then have it removed from your vehicle when the time comes.
+If you are required to invest in an IID, you will have to pay not only to have it installed, but to maintain it, and then have it removed from your vehicle when the time comes.

 What Constitutes a DUI Vs. a DWI in Maryland?

 The penalties for a DUI are much heftier than the penalties for a DWI.
-The difference in your BAC levels.
+The difference is in your BAC levels.
 You will be charged with a DUI when you test for a BAC of .08 or higher.
 For a DWI, your test will come in between .04% and .08%.

 For drivers under the age of 21, you can be charged with a BAC of .02% or higher.
-The state of Maryland has a zero tolerance policy for underage drinking and driving, so even one drink can lead to serious consequences.
+The state of Maryland has a zero-tolerance policy for underage drinking and driving, so even one drink can lead to serious consequences.